Rynaro/Rynaro.github.io/_posts/2019-12-12-setup-simple-sftp-server-in-minutes.markdown

 #### Create user folder

-If you allowed to `adduser` create home folders.
-You don't need to create a permitted folder space.
+If you allowed `adduser` to create home folders, then you don't need to create a permitted folder space.

 {% highlight bash %}
 # mkdir -p /var/sftp/partner/files